 With any herbal remedy, it’s important to remember that just because it’s natural doesn’t mean it won’t be harmful if used inappropriately.
 In my mind, this applies especially to essential oils since they are so concentrated.
 With very few exceptions, essential oils should never be applied undiluted to the skin.
 Many essential oils can burn the skin if not properly diluted with carrier oils such as sweet almond oil, jojoba oil, or olive oil.
 This does not mean that the oil isn’t “pure enough” or of good enough quality — it just means that essential oils are very concentrated and should be handled with care.

 Many essential oil users differ on whether or not essential oils should be taken internally.
-Personally, I feel that this should only happen in rare cases, and only under the supervision of a certified herbalist or the like.
+Personally, I feel that this should only happen in rare cases, and only under the supervision of a certified aromatherapist or the like.
+(Note: in the vast majority of cases, the MLM rep who may have sold you your oils is NOT an aromatherapist!)
 Certain essential oils, like eucalyptus oil, are quite toxic when taken internally, even in very small amounts.
 As such, it’s important to again remember that essential oils are very potent and using them is not to be done lightly.

 The reason I emphasize this, and why I decided to devote an entire (long!) post to using essential oils safely, is because of an alarming trend I’ve seen among some people who decide to start using essential oils.
 Certain prominent essential oil companies make the claim that their oils are “so pure” that they can be used undiluted on the skin or taken internally.
 Conveniently enough, supposedly all other oils aren’t “pure enough” so if you’ve had a bad reaction to an essential oil in the past, that’s probably because it was adulterated, etc.